RLesur/chrome_print_shiny/README.md

 - using promises in Shiny is an advanced topic for many users
   please, read <https://rstudio.github.io/promises/articles/shiny.html>

 This demo app is the first step for writing a vignette on this topic (see <https://github.com/rstudio/pagedown/issues/114>).

+If you have any question, please ask on [RStudio Community](https://community.rstudio.com/) or [open an issue in **pagedown**](https://github.com/rstudio/pagedown/issues).